shinra-electric/Seven-Seas-Intro/README.md

 ## Our Solution

 We decided to create an app for the alumni of all the Academies around the world to share their stories with each other.
-After starting out with several designs and an extensive round of A/B testing, we had our basic design.
+After starting out with several ideas and an extensive round of A/B testing, we had our basic design.
 Then it was time for our coders to get to work...

 <p align="center">
 <img src="./Resources/app_on_mac.png" width="500" />